google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-webpack-plugin.md

 ## What's the Workbox webpack Plugin?

-This is a plugin for the [webpack](https://webpack.js.org/) which generates a list of URLs to [precache](workbox-precaching) (known as a "precache manifest") based on the assets in a webpack compilation.
+This is a plugin for [webpack](https://webpack.js.org/) which generates a list of URLs to [precache](/web/tools/workbox/guides/precache-files) (known as a "precache manifest") based on the assets in a webpack compilation.

 Guidance on using the plugin within the context of a larger webpack build can be found in the "[Progressive Web Application](https://webpack.js.org/guides/progressive-web-application/)" section